-4. Specifically, a so-called "passive foreign investment company" ("PFIC") if the owner of the PFIC makes a "qualified electing fund" election (which causes some or all of the PFIC's income to "flow-through" to its owner).↔
+4. Specifically, a so-called "passive foreign investment company" ("PFIC") if the owner of the PFIC makes a "qualified

-5. Despite this narrow interpretation, PE Fund interests held by most PE Fund LPs still are not subject to the 3-Year Hold Requirement because such LPs do not provide services related to the PE Fund, nor are such LPs related to PE Fund professionals providing such services.↔
+5. Despite this narrow interpretation, PE Fund interests held by most PE Fund LPs still are not subject to the 3-Year

+Hold Requirement because such LPs do not provide services related to the PE Fund, nor are such LPs related to PE

+Fund professionals providing such services. ←